charlietriplett/OpenA11yEngineer/_checklist-web/button.md

     Activates the button.
   enter: |
     Activates the button.

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies as a button
   group: |
     Indicates it has popup for modals, listbox, or menus
   state: |
     Expresses its state if applicable (pressed, expanded, disabled)

 mobile:
   swipe: |